-#4 Updated by Szilárd Páll about 7 years ago
+#4 Updated by Szilárd Páll over 7 years ago

 I've suggested earlier what I think is the solution, but never had the time to try it out.
 We could compile the current CPU detection code with lower acceleration (AFAIK for cpuid anyway no optimization is recommended) and call it first in the very beginning of mdrun, before anything else is called.
 The reason why we need to call it as early as possible is that the illegal instruction occurs already during the first couple of prints to stderr.
 We could either call it again later or would have to propage the detection results down in the call tree.

 So I believe it is perfectly doable and would requires quite little code - especially if we re-detect later or provide a specific functionality to the cpuid module which only detects and checks the max supported acceleration against the one mdrun is compiled with.